Eskatrem/eskatrem.github.io/_shogi/introduction.md

 Do you notice something about the pieces?
 They don't have a color!
 Instead, each piece is a pentagon whose tip is pointing towards the opponent.

-There is a very good reason for that: unlike chess where captured pieces are dead, in shogi captured pieces can be reused: instead of playing a "normal" move, a player can use one of the pieces they have captured and put (drop) in on the board, as their piece (there are some restrictions on where a piece can be dropped, that will be covered later).
+There is a very good reason for that: unlike chess where captured pieces are dead, in shogi captured pieces can be reused: instead of playing a "normal" move, a player can use one of the pieces they have captured and put (drop) it on the board, as their piece (there are some restrictions on where a piece can be dropped, that will be covered later).